madhatter2084/major/README.md

-a simple site with links to a "contact me" and "portfolio" page.
+Simple profile page with links to the following:

-nav bar links to index.html, portfolio.html, and contact.html with disabled links for active page

-cards have links and images for github, gmail, and linkedin profiles
+    -about me page with info about my professional career -portfolio page with links to deployed pages and github account -contact page with links to github, linkedin, and personal email -resume tab with image of resume as well as link to pdf

+Language and proficiency used:

+    -html
+    -css
+    -jquery
+    -bootstrap

+Deployed page can be found at https://madhatter2084.github.io/major/index.html GitHub link can be found at https://github.com/madhatter2084/major

+Images: